-Some dog needs to be tricked into drinking more water, both at home and outside.
+If you’re thinking that your dog doesn’t drink enough water, you’re probably right.
+Some dogs need to be tricked into drinking more, both at home and outside.

-Before you try the following tips, it’s important to make sure that your dog doesn’t experience any sickness.
+Before you give these tips a try, it’s important to make sure that your dog isn’t experiencing any sickness.
 Nausea, for example, can lead to decreased water consumption.

-Other issues, such as bladder infection, urinary tract infection, and adrenal gland disease, can also cause a decrease in thirst.
-In case your dog’s drinking habits change, talk to your veterinarian about it just to be on the safe side.
+Other issues, such as a bladder infection, urinary tract infection, and/or adrenal gland disease, can also cause a decrease in thirst.
+If you notice your dog’s drinking habits change, talk to your veterinarian about it just to be on the safe side of things.

 2. Give Your Dog Enough Exercise Outside

-Canines who are diagnosed with arthritis or are too old for intense exercise should stick to short walks.
-Preferably when it’s warm outside.
+Dogs who’ve been diagnosed with arthritis, or are otherwise too old for intense exercise should stick to short walks.
+Especially in the case of arthritis, it’s best to walk them when it’s warm outside.

-Dogs can be selective, even about water, some prefer refrigerating tap water or filter water.
-While others only drink bottled or distilled water
+Dogs can be selective when it comes to water.
+Some prefer refrigerated tap water or filter water, while others only drink bottled or distilled water

-If you’re outside and you give your dog water from an unfamiliar source, he may refuse to drink it.
-Your best bet is to bring a bottle from home filled with whatever water he’s used to drinking.
+If you’re outside and you try to give your dog water from an unfamiliar source, he may refuse to drink it.
+Your best bet is to bring a bottle from home and fill it with whatever water he’s used to drinking.

 Apart from preventing your dog from dehydrating, bringing a water bottle for your dog and making sure he’s taking a sip every now and then will help him get in the habit of drinking regularly.